On the List Update Problem with Advice: Analysis of Move-To-Front-Every-Other-Access

 \section{Analysis of Move-To-Front-Every-Other-Access}

 In the previous sections, we have used \MTFE and \MTFO to devise algorithms with better competitive ratios.
 These algorithms are Move-To-Front-Every-Other-Access algorithms (also called \MTFT algorithms).
 In this section, we study the competitive ratio of these algorithms.
-In \cite[Exercise 1.5]{BorElY98}, it is stated that \MTFT is 2-competitive.
+In \cite[Exercise 1.5]{BorElY98}, it is stated that \MTFT is 2-competitive (throughout, by `\MTFT', we mean `an algorithm that belongs to the family of \MTFT algorithms').
 The same statement is repeated in~\cite{BacElY02,KamLop13}.
 It was first observed in~\cite{Grune03} that \MTFT is in fact \emph{not} 2-competitive.
 There, the author proves a lower bound of 7/3 for the competitive ratio of \MTFT, and claims that an upper bound of 2.5 can be achieved.
 Here, we show that the competitive ratio of \MTFT is 2.5, and it is tight.